SEARCH

 Read all of the instructions first and then get your supplies ready so you can get the cuttings planted within minutes after removing them from the parent vine.

-Quick tip: It is possible to simply take a cutting (right below some leaves), place it in moist soil and get a good, rooted cutting in a few weeks.
+It is also possible to simply take a cutting (right below some leaves), place it in moist soil and get a good, rooted cutting in a few weeks.

 These tips (below) may help if you feel you need more guidance.